The Cormanus Chronicles: 2014

 In Australia we don't go in much for the sort of treatment of dignitaries we see on the TV from the US and elsewhere.
 And that I've seen in Asia.
 You know, where a massive police escort is provided and traffic is cleared to allow the VIP through.
 Occasionally, if the Queen or the President of the USA comes to call, we make an exception; normally, though, the VIPs have to take their chances on the traffic like the rest of us.

 So I was surprised to see the traffic being waved over by a police motorcyclist who then stopped to make sure we all stayed put.
 I noticed he had a special number plate saying "VIP" and a number.
 Once the road was clear another motorcycle cop came hurtling past at Marquez-like speed.
-Was the whole episode an excuse for police to ride far too fast on the motorway, I wondered?
+Was the whole episode an excuse for police to ride fast on the motorway, I wondered?
 But no, it was not long before a couple more motorcycle cops, a black Jaguar and a white van sailed past and we were allowed on our way again.
 I hope it was practice for the G20 a couple of weeks in the future and not the sign of things to come.

 A couple of beers, a glass of red or two and an excellent meal at the Duck Inn, just up the road from my son's place, rounded out quite a long day.

-2014 MotoGP: Day 24
+2014 MotoGP — Day 24

 This was to be a long day's ride, so it figured something had to go wrong with my plan for a quick getaway from the ferry.
 Passengers are required to surrender gas bottles and other things that might go bang on boarding.
 When I was collecting my little camping gas bottle I realised that I didn't have my expensive noise-cancelling headphones.
 I figured they must have fallen on the vehicle deck.
 Somewhat to my amazement, they were found and returned to me, but I had to wait nearly an hour to get them.
 Still, I was underway by 0800 or thereabouts.